StraboSpot/strabo-mobile/README.md

 *Notes:*
 - This list can be generated with `ionic cordova plugin list`.
 - `cordova-plugin-filepath`: Added due to Cordova bug with Android and content schema
-- `cordova-sqlite-storage@0.7.14`: Added for the localForage dependencies
+- `cordova-sqlite-storage`: Added for the localForage dependencies
 - `cordova-plugin-itunesfilesharing`: Added to `config.ionic.xml` for Ionic build.
 PhoneGap build uses

 ### Tested Environment - Other Packages/Libraries